-At John Deere, we believe that participating in the democratic political process to advocate public policy that enables us to complete fairly and freely in the marketplace is of vital importance to our shareholders, employees and customers.
+At John Deere, we believe that participating in the democratic political process to advocate public policy that enables us to compete fairly and freely in the marketplace is of vital importance to our shareholders, employees and customers.
 For this reason, we and our employees engage in political advocacy in a variety of ways.
 This engagement may include corporate public policy programs designed to educate elected officials on key policy issues that affect our business; individual, voluntary political contributions by employees through the John Deere Political Action Committee; and membership in trade associations that help advance our business objectives.
 In whatever form it might take, John Deere's engagement in the political process is grounded in and guided by our firm commitment to strong corporate governance and global corporate citizenship.

 All political spending by John Deere reflects the Company's business interests and is used to further its public advocacy goals, not the personal agendas of its individual officers, directors or employees.